Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 1) Pursue physical fitness:

-It’s important to keep in mind that physical fitness is not the equivalent of size-zero training or showing off killer abs on social media.
-Neither is it a specific number on the weight scale or bidding farewell to our favourite cultural cuisine.
+It’s important to keep in mind that physical fitness is not the equivalent of size-zero training or showing off killer abs on Instagram.
+Neither is it a specific number on the weight scale or bidding farewell to our favourite desi (South Asian) cuisine.
 It simply means to incorporate a little more movement into our day-to-day lives.

 Good emotional health is crucial to your overall well-being.
 Being emotionally well doesn’t necessarily mean that you’re happy all the time.
 It means you’re self-aware enough to sift through emotions to feel better.

-3) Tune into your Intellectual side:
+3) Tune into your intellectual side:

 This is the capacity to open our minds and hearts to new knowledge, ideas, experiences and to accept that things are ever-changing.
 Learning, observing and seeking different skills improves our life for the better.
 A simple way to engage in intellectual wellness is to listen to and question new things which may intimidate you.
 Talking to people from different walks of life is usually a great start.

-5) Socialising is important:
+5) Social well being is important:

 This one is fundamental to human existence.
 Social wellness is a strong relationship with ourselves and others.
 This requires us to actively participate as a compatible piece of humankind.
 So, while taking care of our personal relationships is essential to individual existence, caring about the greater good of society is just as important.

-Environmental wellness is an awareness of the unstable state of the earth, and the impacts of our daily habits on its physical environment.
+Environmental wellness is an awareness of the unstable state of the earth — the climate crisis and the impacts of our daily habits on its physical environment.
 It is maintaining a way of life that maximizes harmony with our planet and minimizes harm to the environment.

-7) Secure financial stability:
+7) Secure financial stability and occupational wellness:

-Some people may confuse this as being greedy or wanting more, however; this isn’t what financial wellness is about.
+Some people may confuse this as being greedy or wanting more; however, this isn’t what financial wellness is about.
 Simply put, it is the ability to have a healthy financial life.
-This means your credit rating isn’t below average, the bills are paid, there are no debts and there’s less monetary pressure.
+This means your credit rating isn’t below average, the bills are paid, there are no debts, and there’s less monetary pressure.
 Financial wellness also involves having savings for rainy days – so you’re always well-prepped for an unforeseen financial crisis.

-Make a conscious effort to pack your calendar with activities that nourish your soul.
+Make a conscious effort to pack your calendar with activities that nourish your soul and help you lead a healthy and fulfilling life.
 That nourishment needs to sweep into your life just how other priorities are scheduled.
-And next time Netflix asks you if you’re still watching Kabhi Khushi Kabhi Gham with ice-cream even after binge-watching the film for the last 17 years, recognize this as a sign of your soul needing a different level of strengthening, sustainability and nurturing.
+And next time Netflix asks you if you’re still watching Kabhi Khushi Kabhi Gham with ice cream even after binge-watching the film for the last 17 years, recognize this as a sign of your soul needing a different level of strengthening, sustainability and nurturing.